Caring for skin for children aged 5-12 years

 A child’s skin structure is very similar to their parents’, and develops over time.
 The epidermis (the outer layer of skin) in children has largely the same structure as adult skin, however, the stratum corneum (the top layer of the epidermis) is not as robust.
 The collagen fibres (protein which gives skin its volume and strength), hair follicles and sebaceous (oil-producing) glands are immature.
 These become modified with increasing age, along with a steady increase in skin thickness throughout childhood.
-For a more indepth look at skin structure, see this page on our Science of Skin website.

 Children and toddlers have smaller cells on the surface of their skin (corneocytes), suggesting the body is quick to replace of skin cells.
 The epidermis is formed from cells in the basal (bottom) layer; these migrate to the surface and are constantly shedded.
 Research shows that in healthy adults this process takes between 28-35 days, by comparison, the cells on the surface of young skin are renewed as often as every 15-30 days.